msroz/better_routes/README.md

 # 🖌 BetterRoutes

-Print rails routes with various formats.
+Print routes on Ruby on Rails with various formats.
 It is easy way to copy and paste on Spreadsheet, GitHub and so on :)

 ## 🤲 Usage